wildcodeschoolparis/livecodings/unix/investigation/README.md

 	cat instructions

-To get started on how to use the command line, open cheatsheet.md or cheatsheet.pdf (from the command line, you can type 'nano cheatsheet.md').
+To get started on how to use the command line, open `cheatsheet.md` or `cheatsheet.pdf` (from the command line, you can type `nano cheatsheet.md`).

 Don't use a text editor to view any files except these instructions, the cheatsheet, and hints.